Install the Smarty library files which are in the

 of a directory naming convention.
 You can use the same environment for any

-application, just replace guestbook/
+application, just replace guestbook/ with

 the name of your application.